 Peter makes his living through his relationship coaching work and his content marketing business.
 As a semi-monastic living in voluntary poverty, however, his financial needs are minimal so most of his income is donated to charity.

 Yes.
 Peter works year-round, seven days a week.
 Because he works remotely, he also works while traveling–especially in airports!
 If you don’t see Peter, he probably is working.

 By design, Peter does not have a home.
 Instead he has “homebases,” which are guaranteed places he can stay with advance notice.
 These homebases usually are rented out when Peter is not in town.
 The reason for this system is so Peter does not get too attached to any one place, which is part of his spiritual practice.
 He also travels frequently.

-Currently, Peter has homebases in New York City, Cleveland, Delhi and Bangkok.
+Currently, Peter has homebases in San Francisco, Cleveland, Cebu City and Bangkok.

 Peter shifts residencies, he doesn’t travel as a tourist.
 As such, the cost of travel is the same as his daily living expenses in most cases.
 He flies budget airlines and eats simply.
 He doesn’t purchase souvenirs or packaged tours.
 He rents apartments, stays with friends, and sleeps in hostels when traveling.
 In most cases, living in affordable locations abroad also offsets the long-haul flight costs.